Agricultural Sciences & Natural Resources Grassland Ecology & Management

 Scholarships and Financial Aid

-In addition to other scholarships a student might receive, the Grazing Livestock Systems program awards scholarships annually to qualifying new and current GLS students, based primarily on academic performance.
-For more information on these scholarships, contact Dr. Walter Schacht, 402-472-0205, firstname.lastname@example.org.
+In addition to other scholarships a student might receive, the grassland ecology and management program awards scholarships annually to qualifying new and current GECM students, based primarily on academic performance.
+For more information on these scholarships, contact Dr. Walter Schacht, 402-472-0205, email@example.com.

-Students are assigned a faculty adviser after admission into their program.
-The adviser serves as a resource regarding the degree, academic plans and progress, and career options.
-Students are encouraged to regularly consult with their adviser, especially before registering for classes.
+Students are assigned a faculty advisor after admission into their program.
+The advisor serves as a resource regarding the degree, academic plans and progress, and career options.
+Students are encouraged to regularly consult with their advisor, especially before registering for classes.

 Admission Deficiencies/Removal of Deficiencies